jlevy/og-equity-compensation/README.md

 help yourself make sure that this is
 [what you want](https://hbr.org/2016/12/think-strategically-about-your-career-development).

-☝️ It’s perfectly natural to be anxious [anxious](https://www.pon.harvard.edu/daily/negotiation-skills-daily/the-impact-of-anxiety-and-emotions-on-negotiations-how-to-avoid-misjudgment-in-negotiation-scenarios/) about negotiations, whether you’re going through this process for the first or the tenth time.
+☝️ It’s perfectly natural to be [anxious](https://www.pon.harvard.edu/daily/negotiation-skills-daily/the-impact-of-anxiety-and-emotions-on-negotiations-how-to-avoid-misjudgment-in-negotiation-scenarios/) about negotiations, whether you’re going through this process for the first or the tenth.
 There is a lot at stake, and it can be uncomfortable and stressful to ask for things that you need or want.
 [Many people think](https://www.forbes.com/sites/tanyatarr/2017/12/31/here-are-five-negotiation-myths-we-can-leave-behind-in-2017/#250ff99b15f9engaging)
 negotiation could get the job offer revoked, so they’ll accept their offer with little or no discussion.
 But remember that negotiations are the first experience you’ll have of working with your new team.
-If you’re nervous, it can help to remember why it’s important to have these
+If you’re nervous, it can help to remind yourself why it’s important to have these conversations:
-conversations:

 - Negotiations ask you to focus on what you actually want.
   What is important to you—personal growth, career growth, impact, recognition, cash, ownership, teamwork?
-  Not being clear with yourself on what things you prioritize is a recipe for dissatisfaction later.
+  Not being clear with yourself on what your priorities really are is a recipe for dissatisfaction later.
 - If you aren’t satisfied with the terms of your offer, accepting it without discussion can be tough not just for you but for your new company and colleagues as well.
   No one wants to take on a hire who’s going to walk away in just a few months when something better comes along.
-  For everyone’s sake, take your time now to consider what you really want—and then [ask for it](https://www.earnest.com/decision-making/articles/negotiating-job-offers-science-asking-want).
+  For everyone’s sake, take your time now to consider what you want—and then [ask for it](https://www.earnest.com/decision-making/articles/negotiating-job-offers-science-asking-want).
 - The negotiation process itself can teach you a lot about a company and your future manager.
 Talking about a tough subject like an offer is a great way to see how you’ll work